uit-no/hpc-doc/help/writing-support-requests.rst

 New problem new email
 ---------------------

-Do send support requests replying to unrelated issues.
+Do not send support requests by replying to unrelated issues.
 Every issue gets a number and this is the number that you see in the subject line.
 Replying to unrelated issues means that your email gets filed under the wrong thread and risks being overlooked.